 2. Renewable Energy Copy Portfolio

-Investment platform eToro is the leader in social trading and introduced in recent years a number of portfolios for users to ‘copy’, as opposed to merely following individual traders.
-We have chosen the Renewable Energy Portfolio as a short-term ethical investment.
-Its back-tested performance has lagged in the past couple of years but with green infrastructure spending rising rapidly, the portfolio provides a degree of safety with plenty of upsides.
+The Renewable Energy Portfolio is a short-term ethical investment.
+Its back-tested performance has lagged in the past couple of years but with green infrastructure spending rising rapidly.
 The environmental, social, and governance (ESG) space is booming, so this copy portfolio is certainly ‘on trend’.
 The portfolio currently holds 22 stocks, including First Solar and SolarEdge Technologies.

-For an ultra-safe investment, you will want a slug of gilts.
-To that end, we have selected an exchange-traded fund (ETF) that tracks the performance of an index composed of sterling-denominated UK government bonds dated 0-5 years: the iShares UK Gilts 0-5yr ETF (IGLS).
+This exchange-traded fund (ETF) tracks the performance of an index composed of sterling-denominated UK government bonds dated 0-5 years: the iShares UK Gilts 0-5yr ETF (IGLS).
 It invests directly in a mix of short and medium-dated bonds.

 4. Vanguard UK Short Term Investment Grade Bond Index Fund